Credit: 0.5 QR

 Section 07: Recent advances in biotechnology have had a huge impact on the ability to detect and analyze micro- and nano-size biomolecules with greater accuracy.
 This literature-based course will look at several emerging techniques and instrumentation that are being used to advance research in topics such as protein dynamics, single molecule detection and metabolic engineering in areas that range from neuroscience to biofuels.

 This is a required course for all chemistry majors, including those involved in independent research.
 The course covers topics relating to chemistry research.
-Weekly meetings will involve (1) searching chemistry literature, (2) analyzing primary research articles, and (3) discussing ethics, trends, funding and other issues relating to chemistry research.
+Weekly meetings will involve (1) searching chemistry literature, (2) analyzing primary research articles, and (3) discussing ethics, trends, funding, and other issues relating to chemistry research.
 During the semester, students will give written and oral presentations of primary research articles.
 Prerequisite: senior standing.
-Offered every fall semester.

 See course description for CHEM 497.